Two weeks have past since I started quitting all addictions.

 But of course, I do miss my addictions.
 I could light up a smoke.
 I could go for a pint.
-I could just completely cave in and have a bottle of Irish Coffee while smoking and watching some hot sex.
+I could just completely cave in and have a bottle of Irish Coffee while smoking.
 And if I did that I’d feel as high as a kite—

 You know what, I’m going to stop right here before I cave in.
 I’m still working on willpower right now.